bwalex/DontLoseTrack/README.md

 Basic configuration:
 -----------------------

-Now look at config/config.yml and adjust to your liking.
+Now copy over config/config.yml.example to config/config.yml and adjust to your liking.
 The ’optimized’ option should only be enabled if you follow the optimization section below.
 The ’silent’ setting silences the output of Rack, Sinatra, Rack::Cache and ActiveRecord (ActiveRecord is actually logged into database.log if ’silent’ is true).

 OpenID can use both memcache and filesystem stores - an example for each is provided.